ivanfonin/damo/README.md

-# Themegulper
+# Damo

-WordPress theme development workflow using Gulp.
+WordPress theme development workflow with Gulp.
+With support for Sass, Autoprefixer, Imagemin, EcmaScript6, Browsersync.